-As I proceeded to the elevator a young woman walk over to me and asked “Are you looking for your client?”
+As I proceeded to the elevator a young woman walked over to me and asked, “Are you looking for your client?”
 “No,” I replied, “I’m here for jury duty.”
-Once I was on the right floor I was approached by another security officer who directed me to the court room floor – so I again had to explain I was there to serve jury duty!
+Once I was on the right floor I was approached by another security officer who directed me to the courtroom floor – so I again had to explain I was there to serve jury duty!
 (I promise: I didn’t plan on being disguised as a lawyer!)

-I took a moment and looked around and noticed jeans and sweat pants were the outfit of the day.
+I took a moment and looked around and noticed jeans and sweatpants were the outfits of the day.
 Note to self: This would be a great place for a make-over show as there were so many fashion disasters.
 These people may have had their civic duty in mind, but their looks were still criminal.
-I sign-in and waited for my name to be called.
-I waited, waited and waited, and then they broke for lunch.
+I signed-in and waited for my name to be called.
+I waited, waited and waited, and then we broke for lunch.
 I returned and waited.
-Finally an announcement: “If I call your name you’re free to go – Miller, Madison, Brooks, Jennings…” I snapped-up and replied “Mar Jennings?”
-She confirmed, and I grabbed my briefcase and with the tail winds from last weekend’s storm behind me I took flight, happy and content that I was off the hook and free as a bird.
+Finally an announcement: “If I call your name you’re free to go – Miller, Madison, Brooks, Jennings”… I snapped-up and asked, “Mar Jennings?”
+She confirmed, and I grabbed my briefcase and with the tailwinds from last weekend’s storm behind me, I took flight, happy and content that I was off the hook and free as a bird.

 I was excited to be part of the system and showed my respect by dressing appropriately for the call of duty.
 Who knew that the right outfit could move you to the front of the line?
 I don’t think it’s what got me dismissed, but I’m counting it anyway.
 Two good reasons for sporting the right look – now how’s that for “2” much?